iamjaredsimpson/laravel-deploy-scripts/README.md

 The deploy script will deploy a Laravel application with almost zero downtime.
 Instead of updating the currently running version, it checks out a new clone of the passed in branch and builds it in a timestamped folder, then recreates a symlink at the very end.
 The symlink represents the root folder of your website.
 It will only keep 5 copies of the site and will delete any sites older than the fifth.

 ## Assumptions
-* I assume that you already have a non root sudo user on your server and that everything is already set up to server your website.
+* I assume that you already have a non root sudo user on your server and that everything is already set up to serve your website.
 That meaning PHP, MySQL, Ngnix are already installed and working properly.
-* On your Linux server, you must have your root folder be the same name as your git repository name.
+* Nginx must have your root folder be the same name as your git repository name.
 For example, your root could be located at /var/www/html/app-name.
 This folder will actually be a symlink to the current build.
 * In your working directory (/var/www/html in the previous example), you must place your production .env file.
 The contents of this file will be copied to every clone you make.
+This will most likely be the only file in this directory until you make a deployment.
 * You’ll need to attach a SSH key to your git repository so that the git-deploy/post-receive scripts can access your repo.

 Note: this script will not run database migrations.

 ## Installation
-* Clone scripts Repository.
+* Clone scripts repository.
 * Rename example.env.sh to .env.sh
 * Update the variables in .env.sh